Copyright © 2009 - 2013 Lokahi Foundation ~ Designated Trademarks and Brands are the property of their respective owners. All rights reserved

 Kauai using Kauai materials.
 With love and respect for

 Companies using Kauai Made logo successfully

 approval to use Kauai Made logo by County of Kauai

 Products labeled with Kauai Made logo are a Seal of

-Distinction, Product Authenticity and Integrity that you can
+Distinction, Product Authenticity and Integrity that you

 Visit Kauai Made with confidence and peace of mind.

 Stay in Touch

 - Please Go Here -

 The Meaning of "Aloha"